Now Accepting New Clients

 I support children experiencing:

-Neurodivergence, including ADHD, autism, and twice-exceptional (2e) profiles
+ADHD, autism, and twice-exceptional (2e) profiles

-Emotional overwhelm, masking, and post-school restraint collapse
+Emotional overwhelm, masking, and after-school restraint collapse

 Depression and low self-esteem